-Privacy Keys For each remote management session, the module uses an AES privacy key as part of the Diffie- Hellman key agreement process to secure the control / flow path in the secure connection.
-Internal Electronic All privacy keys are stored in plaintext, in volatile system memory No ΝΑ Destroyed at the end of a remote management session and when power is removed from unit.
+Group Establishment Key When a slave joins an ECDA/ECDH VLAN or Internal Stored in volatile Electronic NA Exists in volatile No (GEK) multicast group session the key master from the group and the slave use ECDH ephemeral key agreement to establish a symmetric GEK used to wrap the group KEKs and DEKs using AES-256 Electronic system memory.
+Lieutionio memory during the key agreement process.
+SNMPv3 Privacy Keys For each SNMPv3 remote management session, the module uses an AES privacy key as part of the Diffie-Hellman key agreement process to secure the control / flow path in the secure connection.
+Internal Electronic All SNMPv3 privacy keys are stored in plaintext, in volatile system memory No NA Destroyed at the end of a remote management session and when power is removed from unit.
 Note Erase , reboot and tamper will end a remote session No DRBG Seed Used for SP800-90 Hash_DRBG the 440 bit seed value internally generated from nonce along with entropy input.
+A hardware based non-deterministic RNG is used for seeding the approved NIST SP 800-90 DRBG.
 Internal Stored in plaintext in volatile SDRAM system memory Never exits the module NA Destroyed after each Hash_DRBG random data request and when power is removed from unit or rebooted No DRBG V Value Used for SP800-90 Hash_DRBG,V is the Internal Hash_DRBG state value.
-Internal Stored in plaintext in volatile SDRAM system memory Never exits the module NA Destroyed after each Hash_DRBG random data request and when power is removed from unit or rebooted No Diffie Hellman Keys For each remote management session the management application will use Oakley Group 14 5. base and prime values to generate the required local and private values to enable privacy key exchange.
-Internal Electronic Stored in plaintext, in volatile system memory No NA Destroyed at the end of a remote management session and when power is removed from unit Note: Erase , reboot and tamper will end a remote session No
+Internal Stored in plaintext in volatile SDRAM system memory Never exits the module NA Destroyed after each Hash_DRBG random data request and when power is removed from unit or rebooted No Diffie Hellman Private Keys A private Diffie-Hellman key is the secret component of the Diffie-Hellman key pair.
+The key is created using Oakley group 14 for each remote management session to enable agreement of the SNMPv3 privacy key between the module and the management station.
+Internal Stored in plaintext, in volatile system memory No NA Destroyed at the end of a remote management session and when power is removed from unit Note: Erase , reboot and tamper will end a remote session No